CompOmics/compomics.github.io/pladipus/_posts/2016-04-27-1installation.md

 More advanced users may prefer a manual installation, as the user has more control over how and when MySQL runs.

 * Navigate to the MySQL Community Server for your operating system from the [downloads](dev.mysql.com/downloads/) page
-* Download the “Without installer” version.
+* Download the “Without installer�? version.
-* Extract the ZIP file to a destination of your choice and rename the unzipped folder to “mysql”.
+* Extract the ZIP file to a destination of your choice and rename the unzipped folder to “mysql�?.

 <b><u>Note</u></b> : MySQL can be installed anywhere on your system.
 If you want a lightweight installation, you can remove every sub-folder except for bin, data, scripts and share.